Rusty Crawford: Playing career

 He remained with Saskatoon while they turned into a professional team with the formation of the Western Canada Hockey League (WCHL) in 1921.
 He was traded to the Calgary Tigers in 1922 for cash.
 By the time he joined the Tigers, he was already considered one of the game's all-time great players, and was regarded as one of the fastest skaters in Western Canada.

 He won the WCHL championship in 1923–24, scoring one of Calgary's goals in a 2–0 victory over the Regina Capitals to clinch the title.
-He appeared in the 1924 Stanley Cup Final, where Calgary lost to the Montreal Canadiens.
+He appeared in the 1924 Stanley Cup Finals, where Calgary lost to the Montreal Canadiens.

 After one more year in Calgary, Crawford was traded to the Vancouver Maroons in exchange for Fern Headley.
 After one year in Vancouver, he moved onto the Minneapolis Millers of the American Hockey Association for four seasons and was a member of their 1927–28 championship team.
 Crawford announced his retirement in 1930 at the age of 45.
 He coached one season of senior hockey with Prince Albert of the Saskatchewan Senior Hockey League in 1930–31 before leaving the sport for good.
 Crawford was inducted into the Hockey Hall of Fame in 1963.

 Instances of rough play

 Crawford was involved in several instances of rough play throughout his hockey career where he was reprimanded either by legal authorities or by league ruling.
-In 1910, while a member of the Prince Albert Mintos, he assaulted Reginald Brehaut of the Saskatoon Strathconas in a game in Saskatoon on January 11.
+In 1910, while a member of Prince Albert Mintos, he assaulted Reginald Brehaut of the Saskatoon Strathconas in a game in Saskatoon on January 11.
 Crawford was later found guilty of assault on January 19 in a Saskatoon city police court and fined $5 and costs.

 During the 1918–19 NHL season, in a game between the Ottawa Senators and the Toronto Arenas, Crawford, representing Toronto, assaulted Jack Darragh of the Ottawa club by striking him with his stick over the neck, and he was given a double major penalty (10 minutes) by referee Harvey Pulford.
 Previous to the attack on Darragh he had also slashed Frank Nighbor during the first period drawing a major penalty on the play.
 During the interval between the second and third period Sergeant Barlow of the Ottawa police department visited the Toronto dressing room and informed coach Dick Carroll of the Toronto Arenas that if he used Crawford in the upcoming period Crawford would be arrested for assaulting Darragh.
 Later on January 27 NHL president Frank Calder fined Crawford $25 for rough play based on referee Harvey Pulford's report.

 During the 1923–24 WCHL season Crawford, playing for the Calgary Tigers, was suspended one game by the league for assaulting Gordon Keats of the Edmonton Eskimos.